jsffeng/ServerBkup/README.md

 - Make it more user-friendly for others' use (for general backup purpose)
 	- Enhance scripts to make step-1 and step-2 configurable by end-users.
 	- Create an installation script to help users to use:
-		- Read LOGIN from LINUX environment.
+		- Read LOGNAME from LINUX environment.
 		- Gather user's input for installation directory.
 		- Gather user's input for backup directories (step-1's, and/or step-2's).